brianc/fluxed/README.md

 const Footer = connect()((props) => {
   return (
-    <div>You can connect functional components as well</div>
+    <div>You can connect functional components as well, {props.name || 'whoever you are'}!</div>
   )
 })

 ```

 The `<Provider />` and `connect` methods intentionally mirror the `react-redux` method signatures.
-This is to make it easy to migrate to `react-redux` if/when you want to.
+This is to make it easy to migrate to `redux` if/when you want to.
 I think `fluxed` is a great way to get started & teach the concepts of flux without also having to give a long talk on functional programming concepts and introduce a lot of ceremony.

+## API

+### Store

+`Store` is a class.
+It is intended to be subclassed much like `React.Component` is subclassed.

+`store.setState(newState: object) => void`

+Used to update the state of the store.
+All subscription callbacks will be synchronously called with the new state immediately after the state is updated.

+Keys are shallowly merged with existing store state similar to how `react.setState` works.
+Unlike react's `setState` this method is not async and does not batch calls.

+`store.subscribe(callback: (state: object) => void) => (unsubscribe: () => void)`

+Subscribes a callback to the store which will be called with the new store state every time the store state changes.
+Returns a function you can call to remove this subscription from the store.

+`store.state: object`

+The current state of the store.
+You should avoid accessing this externally, but can be useful in store methods to check the existing state & computing new state from it.

+### connect() => ((component: ReactComponent) => connectedComponent: ReactComponent)

+Connect is a function that takes no arguments.
+It returns a function which takes an a React `component` and returns a higher-order React `connectedComponent` which "connects" instances of the `component` to the store automatically.
+The store's state and the store's methods will both be passed into the `component` instance as `props`.
+Locally supplied props to the `component` will take precedence over any comming from the connected store.

+_note: react-redux has `mapStateToProps` and `mapDispatchToProps` as arguemnts to its `connect()` function.
+Fluxed doesn't have that at this time.

+### <Provider />

+`<Provider />` is a higher-order component which has a required `store` property.
+Internally provider sets the supplied `store` on the [context](https://facebook.github.io/react/docs/context.html) allowing any component created via `connect` to access the store given to the `<Provider />` regardless of where the connected components live within the component hierarchy.

+This mirrors react-redux 1:1 AFAIK.

 # License

-MIT
+Copyright (c) 2017 ShipStation

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.